britthubs/CharacterStats/README.md

 # CharacterStats
 A short program to roll stats for dnd characters.
-Right now only the 3d6 method is available, but eventually more methods will be added.
+Right now only the 3d6 and 4d6 drop lowest methods are available, but eventually more methods will be added.

 ## Table of contents
 - [Overview](#overview)